 National Physical Fitness & Sports Month exists to promote a healthy lifestyle and show children and adults how much exercise they should be getting each and every day.
 Children should be active for no less than 60 minutes of exercise a day, whereas adults are encouraged to engage in 30 minutes or more of physical activity.
 The benefits of exercise for children and adolescents include improved muscular fitness, bone health, and heart health.
 For adults, exercise can lower the risk of heart disease, type 2 diabetes, and some types of cancer.

-Did you know that only 1 in 3 children is physically active every day?
+Did you know that only 1 in 3 children are physically active every day?
 74% of children ages 5-10 do not get enough exercise and 12.5 million kids aged 2-18 are considered obese.
-96% of elementary schools offer no physical education classes, making it even harder for children to reach that 60 minutes of exercise every day.
+Unfortunately, many of those children will experience fat shaming, which can seriously impact their mental health.
+Taking part in this healthy lifestyle month will show children how to be more active, which can encourage them to let off steam and take care of their mental health.
+Sport plays a huge role in someone’s mental health and this month can show them ways to keep active wherever they are, whether it’s at home, school or elsewhere.
+96% of elementary schools to offer no physical education classes, making it even harder for children to reach that 60 minutes of exercise every day, hence the reason for this month being so important.